-Body Piercings Jewelry associated with a body piercing may not be worn in any visibly Body I tercings pierced body part except ears. professed body part except sails.
-Clear or small stud nose ring may be worn.
-No other nose rings are allowed in labs or clinical.
-No more than two earrings (pierced or clipped) per ear are acceptable.
 Fingernails Fingernails will be neat and clean.
-Due to infection control O considerations in providing direct patient care students must not wear artificial nails, nail wraps, gel nails, acrylic nails, or any polish (natural nails only).
-Nails shall be no longer than 1/4" beyond the tip of the finger.
-Cosmetics/Perfume/ Heavily scented shaving lotions, colognes, lotions, and/or powders are Cologne not permitted.
-False eyelashes are not permitted while in lab or clinical O . uniform.
+Due to infection control considerations in providing direct patient care students must not wear artificial nails, nail wraps, gel nails, acrylic nails, or any polish (natural nails only).
+Nails shall be no longer than 1⁄4 inch beyond the tip of the finger.
+Cosmetics/Perfume/ Cologne Heavily scented shaving lotions, colognes, lotions, and/or powders are not permitted.
+False eyelashes are not permitted while in lab or clinical uniform.
 Hair Hair will be neat, clean, manageable and off the shoulders and should not cover eyes.
-All facial hair shall be neat, clean, and appropriately trimmed.
+All facial hair should be neat, clean, and appropriately trimmed.
 Hair color must be tasteful and conservative.
 Hair color must not be out of the biological norm.
 Tattoos Tattoos and/or body art that contains nudity, profanity, or graphic violence must be covered while in lab or clinical uniform.
 Neutral arm sleeves, hosiery, bandages, or make-up must be worn to cover unacceptable tattoos.
 Personal Students will maintain personal hygiene including regular bathing, shampooing of hair, and use of deodorant.
 Underclothing must be worn and should be white or neutral and solid in color.
 Underclothing should not be visible through the uniform.
 Watches Students must wear a watch with a second-hand or digital with stopwatch capability during lab and clinical.
 Smartwatches may not be worn in the classroom during testing.
 Masks Students may be required to wear reusable face masks in the lab and classroom setting, as mandated by the State, ACCS, or the College.
 Students must wear surgical masks or N95 respirators in the clinical setting, as directed or required by the clinical site.
 Face Shields Students may be required to wear a face shield in the clinical setting, as directed or required by the clinical site.
 Miscellaneous Students will have a stethoscope, a functioning pen light, bandage scissors, and a black ball point pen during clinical.
 Chewing gum is not permitted in clinical or lab settings.
+Ear Buds Ear buds are not to be worn during skills lab/Sim lab/clinical or during a test.
+Sound eliminating ear plugs or headphones may be worn during testing.

-\This dress code has been adapted from the dress & appearance Policies of clinical affiliates.
+This dress code has been adapted from the dress & appearance Policies of clinical affiliates.